ibrvgim/nexura-bank/README.md

 > - File & Photo attachments are disabled on some pages to prevent excessive data storage in the database.

 > [!IMPORTANT]
-> Responsive Design may be implemented occasionally; however, due to time constraints, the owner cannot fully optimize the site for all screen sizes.
+> Responsive Design may be implemented occasionally; however, due to time constraints, I cannot fully optimize the site for all screen sizes.
 For the best experience, it's recommended to view the website on a larger screen.

 ## OVERVIEW